Parandzem: Second marriage

 After the death of Tirit, Arsaces II married Parandzem.
 Parandzem married Arsaces II as her second husband.
 At the same time as Arsaces II had Parandzem as his wife, he also had another wife, a Greek Cretan noblewoman woman called Olympia, also known as Olympias whom he married before marrying Parandzem.
 Olympia the Roman wife of Arsaces II, was given to him as an imperial bride from the Roman emperor Constantius II as Arsaces II was greatly favored by the emperor, who considered him as an ally to Rome.

 Although the Romans considered Olympia as the legitimate wife of Arsaces II, he loved Parandzem to a degree but Parandzem loathed Arsaces II saying, “Physically, he is hairy, and his color is dark”.
 Arsaces II loved Olympia more than Parandzem.
 Through marriage to Arsaces II, Parandzem became an Armenian Queen consort and a very powerful, wealthy and influential woman in Armenian society.

 Sometime after her marriage to Arsaces II, Parandzem fell pregnant.
-In 360 Parandzem bore Arsaces II a son, whom they named Papas (Pap).
-Papas was the only known child born to Parandzem and the only known child born to Arsaces II during his Armenian Kingship.
-Parandzem was also a stepmother to Anob, as Anob was the first son of Arsaces II born to him from a previous union prior to his Kingship of Armenia.
+In 360 Parandzem bore Arsaces II a son, whom they named Pap.
+Pap was the only known child born to Parandzem and the only known child born to Arsaces II during his regin.